How To Get Insanely Good At Chin-ups And Pull-ups

 - Sternum chin-ups/pull-ups – these are the same as the regular chin-ups and pull-ups, except that they are done until the bar touches the chest bone (sternum).
 Sternum chin-ups and pull-ups are harder, but they work the mid-back and rear deltoids more.

-How To Get Better At It
+How To Get Better At Pull-ups and Chin-ups

 The way to get better is to practice often (3 or more times per week), do a relatively high volume of training (25-36 repetitions per workout is a great goal), use progressive overload, and focus on strength training repetition ranges (doing 3 reps with a weight with which you could do a total of 5 repetitions is good rule of thumb).